iidango/tangologger/README.md

 ```

 Then, you will find pose.txt and wifi.txt in sfu_sample_novideo/tasc1_8000/tasc1_8000_c
+This conversion is not needed for my tools.

 ## Manual alignment tango trajectory ##
 ### pull data from android device ###